To say that TripAdvisor reviews are important to restaurants, hotels, and those in the hospitality industry would be an understatement.

 Being one of the most popular review websites, many businesses are certain to benefit from strong ratings and positive reviews on TripAdvisor, which is often considered the number one travel review website.
 The persuasive power of TripAdvisor reviews isn’t to be underestimated, especially when it comes to dining options, hotels, and accommodation booking.

 The easier it is for your customers to write a review, the better chance you have of them providing one when asked.
 From providing a link or form on your website to emailing your customers, the less hurdles the better.
+A reputation management software is recommended to make the process of leaving and collecting reviews as simple as possible.

 Displaying TripAdvisor badges on your website alongside similar from Google, Yelp or other review sites is also a way to make it known that you would value customer feedback, as well as possibly using stickers on your door for customers to see.